sonic2kk/steamtinkerlaunch/README.md

 all directories with files from the `steamuser` inside the Proton pfx will be backed *(using `rsync`)* when closing the game.
 The destination directory is `STLCFGDIR/backup/steamuser/id/$AID`.
 A `STLCFGDIR/backup/steamuser/title/$GAMETITLE` symlink pointing to it will be created as well.
+Files and directories can be excluded from the backup, by either adding them into the per game `STLCFGDIR/backup/exclude/exclude-$AID.txt` or into the globally parsed `STLCFGDIR/backup/exclude/exclude-global.txt` exclude file.
+For easier editing both files are also available via the [Editor Dialog](#Editor-Dialog).

 ##### Backup using commandline:
 see [Command Line](#Command-Line)